 Section Three (president and exhibit chair, exhibit option)

-The president and the exhibit chairperson shall have the right to exhibit one piece, not in competition, at the annual exhibit following all other rules in the prospectus.
-This right does not preclude the option of entering the competition if desired.
+The president, and the exhibit chairperson, and the juror shall have the right to exhibit one piece, not in competition, at the annual exhibit following all other rules in the prospectus.
+This right does not preclude the president, and the exhibit chairperson the option of entering the competition if desired.)

 ARTICLE X - STATUS OF CORPORATION